 Our engineering intern Nick Anderson, who worked on neutron imaging at the Phoenix Neutron Imaging Center from May through August as part of our summer internship program, took the initiative to get his hands on this Han Solo action figure, braving wretched hives of scum and villainy and making deals with bounty hunters across the galaxy to get his hands on the notorious scoundrel.

-Unfortunately, we don’t have a carbonite freezing facility like Cloud City’s at PNIC, but we have something almost as good—an aluminum box and lead pellets—that we can use to create a tableau worthy of Jabba the Hutt’s palace.
+Unfortunately, we don’t have carbonite freezing capabilities like Cloud City or the Razor Crest at PNIC, but we have something almost as good—an aluminum box and lead pellets—that we can use to create a tableau worthy of Jabba the Hutt’s palace.
 Denser, heavier elements such as lead and other metals are of little interest to neutrons, but hydrogen-rich compounds like plastic stop them in their tracks, which makes neutron imaging an extremely useful tool for detecting the presence of certain hydrogen-rich smugglers encased in a thick sheet of impenetrable

 Note: This isn’t the first brush Phoenix has had with the Star Wars universe: